roman-milk/roman-milk.github.io/traveling-rapist.md

  I downloaded the video on my laptop, and emailed a copy to Lilly, with a note "Now you don't have to watch porno's of strangers my three holed slut."

  I picked up my phone and sent a text to Lilly.
 "Well slut was it as good as you imagined?"
-Report_Story #1